Docs/Getting started/Introduction

 Global pause

 The global pause toggle is in the avatar menu at the top right.
-Turning it on suspends all rule execution for 24 hours.
+Turning it on suspends all rule execution until you turn it off manually.
 Campaigns stay exactly as they were last set.
-A banner confirms the pause is active and when it expires.
-Use global pause when making manual campaign changes and you want to prevent Off Hours from interfering.
+A banner across the top of the dashboard confirms the pause is active.
+Use global pause when you are making manual campaign changes and want to prevent Off Hours from interfering.

 What you get